JulianKarrer/klarTeXt/README.md

 </picture>
 </p>

 where n is constant with respect to x.
 If n cannot statically be proven to be different from -1, since for example it occurs open in a term of a function body, some rules cannot be applied.
+Be aware that these rules are problematic for diverging integrals and functions with singularities - klarTeXt would currently simplify `int_{-1}^{2} \frac{1}{x} \,dx` to `\ln(2) - \ln(1)`.

 ## Simplification
 The following rules for simplification of terms, including open terms with free variables, are implemented.
-Where the symmetric case of a rule applies due to commutativity, this should also be implemented.
+Where the symmetric case of a rule applies due to commutativity, this is taken care of.

 <p align="center">
 <picture width="min(600px, 80%)">